Space Tourists: Plot

-The documentary juxtaposes the journeys of extremely rich tourists traveling with the astronauts into space with the poor Kazakh metal collectors risking their lives in search for rocket waste fallen down into the plains once the Space Shuttle has left.
+The documentary juxtaposes the journeys of extremely rich tourists traveling with the astronauts into space with the poor Kazakh metal collectors risking their lives in search for rocket waste fallen down into the plains once the rocket has left.
 Critics acclaimed this film for its breathtaking imagery and richness of insights.

 The film accompanies the first female space traveler who was not a space agency employee, Anousheh Ansari, who paid US$20 million for her flight into space.

 The film shows the poor Kazakh metal collectors risking their lives in search for rocket waste that falls literally from the sky.
 The film features Magnum photographer Jonas Bendiksen, who has followed these metal collectors for a long time.

 Charles Simonyi, chief developer of Word and Excel, is seen at his space training and at his tasting of space food.

-Another protagonist of the film is Dumitru Popescu, an aerospace enthusiast who applied at the Google Lunar X-Prize of the X-Prize Foundation, founded by Anousheh Ansari.
+Another protagonist of the film is Dumitru Popescu, CEO of ARCA Space Corporation, an aerospace enthusiast who applied at the Google Lunar X-Prize of the X-Prize Foundation, founded by Anousheh Ansari.